LIBOR cessation: why you need to be interested

 Loans and bonds

-Nevertheless, obstacles to widespread change include the need for market participants to update back office systems and IT infrastructure, training of key personnel and consensus on sources for compounded SONIA rates.
+Nevertheless, obstacles to widespread change include the need for some market participants to update back office systems and IT infrastructure and train key personnel on the use of compounded SONIA rates.

 Adjustments to SONIA

 In the derivatives markets, ISDA is working to implement certain adjustments to SONIA based on feedback received from its market consultations.
 The "Fallback Rate" to replace LIBOR will be calculated by adjusting SONIA by reference to compounded SONIA setting in arrears for each relevant term (to match the tenor of LIBOR it is replacing) and the historic 5 year spread between LIBOR and compounded SONIA.
 ISDA has appointed Bloomberg to calculate the Fallback Rate on a daily basis and to publish the adjusted rates on its LIBOR page.

 In the loan markets it is unlikely that compounded SONIA alone would be a commercially acceptable replacement for LIBOR users as SONIA is almost always lower than LIBOR.
 It is not yet clear what approach will become the market standard, but it is possible that the interest rate calculations in loans will include an additional limb to reflect the spread between LIBOR and SONIA.

 The FCA has made it clear that it expects lenders to treat their customers fairly when replacing LIBOR, which may nudge lenders towards a carefully calibrated "adjustment spread" when re-pricing existing debt.